MicrosoftDocs/windows-dev-docs/hub/powertoys/mouse-without-borders.md

     ![Screenshot of Mouse Without Borders settings after entering the first computer information.](../images/powertoys-mouse-without-borders-enter-security-key.png)

-4. Once the computers connect to each other, you will be able to switch between them by moving your mouse curser beyond the edge of the screen, transitioning between computers.
+4. Once the computers connect to each other, you will be able to switch between them by moving your mouse cursor beyond the edge of the screen, transitioning between computers.

     ![Screenshot of Mouse Without Borders settings on the first computer after connecting.](../images/powertoys-mouse-without-borders-after-connect-1.png)